-The Board of Directors recommends that KPMG LLP, Chartered Professional Accountants, be appointed as the auditors of the Company to hold office until the next annual meeting of shareholders or until their successors are appointed.
+The Company's board of directors (the "Board of Directors" or the "Board") recommends that KPMG LLP, Chartered Professional Accountants, be appointed as the auditors of the Company (the "Auditors") to hold office until the next annual meeting of shareholders or until their successors are appointed.
 KPMG LLP were first appointed as auditors to Goodfood Market Inc., the Company's predecessor on March 18, 2017 and became the auditors of the Company effective following the close of Goodfood Market Inc.'s reverse take-over of Mira VII Acquisition Corp. on June 1, 2017 (the "RTO").